swak/8th-ndn-hackathon.github.io/hacks.md

 **Summary  / Contribution**

-This project aims to design and demonstrate a scalable, fault-tolerant message bus for mobile applications that uses native Named Data Networking (NDN) communication for robust and disruption tolerant communication at the edge, while employing a cloud-hosted, best-in-class “real-time database”, Google Firebase, as its core transport.
+This project aims to design and demonstrate a scalable, fault-tolerant message bus for mobile applications that uses native Named Data Networking (NDN) communication for robust and disruption tolerant communication at the edge, while employing a cloud-hosted, best-in-class "real-time database", Google Firebase, as its core transport.
 The project will be implemented in a demonstration application with a Unity client on an Android mobile phone and a web application.

 **Problem statement**